awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 To deploy applications on Amazon ECS, your application components must be architected to run in *containers*\.
 A Docker container is a standardized unit of software development, containing everything that your software application needs to run: code, runtime, system tools, system libraries, etc\.
 Containers are created from a read\-only template called an *image*\.

 Images are typically built from a Dockerfile, a plain text file that specifies all of the components that are included in the container\.
 These images are then stored in a *registry* from which they can be downloaded and run on your cluster\.
-For more information about container technology, see [Docker Basics for Amazon ECS](docker-basics.md)\.
+For more information about container technology, see [Docker basics for Amazon ECS](docker-basics.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-containers.png)